Please refer to the University’s Glossary of Terms for policies and procedures.

 3.2.2 All compliance obligations are important, with the University having a conservative risk appetite for regulatory and compliance risk.
 Higher risk obligations require additional oversight and controls to ensure the risk of any potential non-compliance in any of these areas is minimised.

 3.2.3 Compliance obligations will be classified as High, Medium or Low risk.
 The classification will be undertaken within Governance and Risk Management.
 Higher risk obligations have a major impact on the University and are critical to its functioning.
 The obligations will be assessed against the University’s risk tables.

 3.2.4 If a Responsible Officer disagrees with the risk-rating of a compliance obligation, they should notify the Director, Governance and Risk Management.

 3.2.5 Compliance responsibilities will be identified and promulgated through the Register of Compliance Obligations.
-The Chief Operating Officer (via the Governance and Risk Management function) is responsible for maintaining a Register of Compliance Obligations.
+The Director, Governance and Risk Management is responsible for maintaining a Register of Compliance Obligations.